March 2, 2021 5 min read

 If you want your company to succeed, you need to be purposeful in developing these creative spaces so that your employees feel at home within your organization.

-So, scrap the board meeting this week and invite your team to play some mini-.
+So, scrap the board meeting this week and invite your team to play some mini-golf.
 If you are willing to take the time to know your team and revise your mission, you will ensure your company’s success.

 Related: How Google Has Changed the World